Digital-Working-Group/natural-language-processing/spacy/README.md

 #### Abstractness

 The 'Conc.M' column in the dataset represents the concreteness of word.
-Here, we take the inverse (1/concreteness) for each noun and return the average value across all nouns.
+Here, we take the inverse (1/concreteness) for each noun.

 Please see [sample_text/abstractness/en_core_web_lg](sample_text/abstractness/en_core_web_lg) for sample output.